StudentVlad5/Reenbit-Trainee-Camp/README.md

   - React.js for building the frontend UI.
   - Node.js for the server-side runtime environment.

-- **Socket.IO**: Used for real-time messaging and updates when a new message is received or when a user changes their status.
+- **Socket**: Used for real-time messaging and updates when a new message is received or when a user changes their status.

 - **JWT Authentication**: JSON Web Tokens (JWT) are used to authenticate users and maintain their session.